NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 Specify Compiler, Python, and MPI
 ------------------------------------

-Specify the combination of compilers, python libraries, and type of MPI libraries in the configuration file ``./config/config_<machine>.sh``.
+Specify the combination of compilers, python libraries, and MPI libraries in the configuration file ``./config/config_<machine>.sh``.

 .. code-block:: console